-- Personnel The appraisal activities consist of the chief appraiser, administrative assistant, and real estate appraisers with Western Valuation and Consulting, LLC.
-Certain property categories and special-use properties are appraised by an outside firm, Pritchard & Abbott, Inc. - Data The data used by field appraisers includes the existing property characteristic information contained in CAMA (Computer Assisted Mass Appraisal System) from the district's computer system.
+\ Personnel - The appraisal activities consist of the chief appraiser, administrative assistant, one part-time as needed clerk, and real estate appraisers with Western Valuation and Consulting, LLC.
+Certain property categories and special-use properties are appraised by an outside firm, Pritchard & Abbott, Inc.

+\ Data - The data used by field appraisers includes the existing property characteristic information contained in CAMA (Computer Assisted Mass Appraisal System) from the district's computer system.
 The data is printed on a property record card (PRD) or on personal property data sheets.
 Other data used includes maps, sales data, fire and damage reports, building permits, photos, newspaper